 What’s your most recent success story?

-Since the end of the war, Kosovo has failed to create impartial ways of remembering the past events.
+Since the end of the war, Kosovo has failed to create impartial ways of remembering past events.
 Nevertheless, in September 2017, HLCK established the “Documentation Centre Kosovo” which is both a memorial site and an education hub where people can remember, research and learn more about the war through a permanent exhibition, and through the available documentation.
-The documentation center has already started receive great attention by the general and professional public.
+The documentation centre has already started receiving great attention from the general and professional public.
 We have, among other things, organised various remembrance events and hosted lots of visitors on a daily basis.
 Read more here.